-- 11.9 Sincil Bank Community Hub continues to build relationships with residents of the area by providing advice and guidance.
-During the past year, the centre has welcomed 1,261 visitors.
-Alongside supporting residents on a range of issues, the Neighbourhood Team has also supported residents to apply for Residents Parking Permits and has also answered queries regarding the Hermit Street development.
-Citizens Advice deliver a weekly outreach surgery with numbers attending increasing significantly over the course of the year. - 11.10 The Place Shaping Framework introduced the idea of a local organisation capable of owning assets in the area.
+- 11.11 Between 2019 and 2022 a postal survey was conducted to help understand local priorities and measure the impact of the support provided to communities in the Sincil Bank area.
+Some of the key findings from this survey are provided below: - An 18.85% increase in respondents who state that they know which organisations to contact if they have a problem. - A 9.6% increase in respondents who state that they know what to do if they have a problem with fly tipping. - A 10.9% increase in respondents who state that they know where to get help if they have a problem with housing. - Over 4% increase in respondents who feel very strongly / strongly that they belong to their community. - An increase of 4.4% of respondents who believe that their neighbourhood is improving as a place to live. - An increase of 5.6% of respondents who are very satisfied with their neighbourhood and 2.1% decrease in those that are very dissatisfied. - 11.12 Sincil Community Land Trust The Place Shaping Framework introduced the idea of a local organisation capable of owning assets in the area.
 Initially Sincil Community Land Trust leased the council owned land on St Andrews Close.
 The Sincil Bank Community Land Trust have now successfully purchased their first property on St Andrews Close.
-This acquisition will hopefully be the first of many that will see an increase in good quality family accommodation in the area.

-- 11.11 The need to support our culturally diverse communities is demonstrated to the team on a daily basis.
-The Neighbourhood Team has been instrumental in creating an organisation called Lincoln Embracing All Nations (LEAN) to provide advice, guidance and support to the groups that are supported by LEAN.
-LEAN has appointed two members of staff to advance the organisation and support the various groups that support our communities in the city. - 11.12 Monthly immigration surgeries continue to be delivered, which are constantly at capacity.
-Groups have been supported to host events and work continues to deliver the longer term aspiration of LEAN having a city wide location that will act as a focal point for our diverse communities. - 11.13 During the past twelve months, the remaining Community Chest funds have been allocated to community projects.
+This acquisition will hopefully be the first of many that will see an increase in good quality family accommodation in the area. - 11.13 Lincoln Embracing All Nations (LEAN) The need to support our culturally diverse communities is demonstrated to the team on a daily basis.
+The Neighbourhood Team has been instrumental in creating an organisation called Lincoln Embracing All Nations (LEAN), which is a long term solution to support the needs of our culturally diverse communities.
+LEAN has appointed two members of staff to advance the organisation and support the various groups that support our communities in the city.
+LEAN is a city-wide service and also supports residents and groups outside of the Sincil Bank area including the Islamic Association and Arabic School. - 11.14 Monthly immigration surgeries continue to be delivered, which are constantly at capacity.
+Groups have been supported to host events and work continues to deliver the longer term aspiration of LEAN having a city wide location that will act as a focal point for our diverse communities. - 11.15 Community Chest Funding During the past twelve months, the remaining Community Chest funds have been allocated to community projects.
 One of the last organisations to receive funding was Green Synergy.
 Green Synergy delivered a consultation exercise with residents to identify how they would like to utilise the open space on Chelmsford Street.
 Projects funded during the previous year have gone from strength to strength.
 Most notably the Portland Street Project where Sage Gardener worked with local residents to improve the appearance of the flats on Portland Street.
 This project was supported by donations from local businesses.
-The lead resident for the project has recently received recognition from BBC Radio Lincolnshire. - 11.14 Additionally, Sincil Bank Football Club is now established with under 7 and under 8 teams participating in the mid-Lincs football league. - 11.15 The schemes operated in Sincil Bank have influenced a city-wide Community Chest that has been jointly funded by the UK Shared Prosperity Fund and Investors in Lincoln.
+The lead resident for the project has recently received recognition from BBC Radio Lincolnshire.

+The Community Chest schemes operated in Sincil Bank have influenced a city-wide Community Chest that has been jointly funded by the UK Shared Prosperity Fund and Investors in Lincoln.